sathya-2023/sathya-2023/README.md

 Here are some ideas to get you started:

+- 👯 I’m looking to collaborate on Open Source Projects
 - 🔭 I’m currently working on Mobile Application Development
 - 🌱 I’m currently learning Javascript and some related technologies
-- 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with JavaScript and its Framework and applications
-- 💬 Ask me about .NET and Python
+- 💬 Lets discuss or ask me about SDLC, Azure DevOps, Cloud, GenAI, .NET, Python, etc
 - 📫 Reach me at: [sathyanaryanan1107@gmail.com](mailto:sathyanarayanan1107@gmail.com)